nivedha1/GoogleAppEngineSpringBootHibernateMysql/README.md

 # Introduction

-A google app engine springbok and hibernate project using mysql google cloud platform instance
+A google app engine springboot and hibernate project using mysql google cloud platform instance